-according to a Government Emergency Ordinance adopted in 2008^{107} , which restricted the state-owned National Radio-communications Company's (Radiocom's) rights of use for the 3.6 - 4.2 GHz band.
+Fixed wireless access is expected to provide increased broadband access in particular in those areas which are not covered by the traditional fixed networks.
+In July 2008, ANC launched a public tender procedure to grant two national licences for broadband wireless access (BWA) systems in the 3.6 GHz and the 3.7 GHz bands.
+These bands have been made available according to a Government Emergency Ordinance adopted in $2008^{107}$ , which restricted the state-owned National Radio-communications Company's (Radiocom's) rights of use for the 3.6 - 4.2 GHz band.
 The same act provided an additional licence to Radiocom to be used for BWA communications, formally granted to Radiocom by ANC on 28 November 2008.
 Finally, the Emergency Ordinance requires ANC to adopt a strategy and an action plan to implement the BWA systems countrywide.

-The tender procedure for the CDMA 410-415/420-425 MHz bands was subject to discussions between the Regulatory Authority and the Competition Council, which interpreted in a different manner, the restriction108 imposed by the Government Decision No 61/2008109 regarding ability to compete in the tender.
+The tender procedure for the CDMA 410-415/420-425 MHz bands was subject to discussions between the Regulatory Authority and the Competition Council, which interpreted in a different manner, the restriction imposed by the Government Decision No 61/2008 regarding ability to compete in the tender.
 ANC decided to interpret the decision narrowly and consequently allowed the fixed incumbent, which is a shareholder in one of the MNOs active in the Romanian market, to compete.
 Consequently, several MNOs requested the Courts to suspend the Decision of the Government on which the selection procedure was based.
-Implementation of spectrum decisions

-Decisions 2004/545/EC on 79GHz automotive short-range radars (SRRs), 2005/50/EC on 24GHZ auto SRRs, 2005/928/EC ex-ERMES, 2006/771/EC on short range devices (SRD), 2006/804/EC on radio spectrum for radio frequency identification devices (RFID), 2007/90/EC on 5GHz Wireless Access Systems including Radio Local Area Networks (WAS/RLANs) were transposed in the Romanian legislation by an order issued by the minister of communications in December 2008110, following an administrative letter sent by the Commission in February 2008.
-Decision 2007/131/EC on ultra-wideband technology (UWB) has not yet been transposed.
+Decisions 2004/545/EC on 79GHz automotive short-range radars (SRRs), 2005/50/EC on 24GHZ auto SRRs, 2005/928/EC ex-ERMES, 2006/771/EC on short range devices (SRD), 2006/804/EC on radio spectrum for radio frequency identification devices (RFID), 2007/90/EC on 5GHz Wireless Access Systems including Radio Local Area Networks (WAS/RLANs) were transposed in the Romanian legislation by an order issued by the